You Can Be Part of the Powerful Move of God in the End Times

 •• So the Scriptures tell us that the prophesied “last days”began in the first century, on that first, great, New Testament Day of Pentecost.
 And since they are the “last” days, those days necessarily continue to the present.
 We are included in the “last days”, in which the Holy Spirit has been poured out, and we in the 21st century will see supernatural visions and dreams, will prophesy, will minister healing, and much more as the Holy Spirit enables us.

-• In fact, on that first New Testament Pentecost, the apostle Peter clearly said that the baptism with the Spirit and the resulting power which they had received was “for you and your children and for all who are far off — for all whom the Lord our God will call” (Acts 2:39).
+• In fact, on that first New Testament Pentecost, Peter clearly said that the baptism with the Spirit and the resulting power which they had received was “for you and your children and for all who are far off — for all whom the Lord our God will call” (Acts 2:39).
 That Pentecostal power to be Christ’s bold witnesses is for you today!

 •• Israel gathered a double portion of manna on the sixth day, which was the last workday of their week (Exodus 16:5, 22).
 The prophet Elisha asked for a double portion of the spiritual anointing that was upon his predecessor, the prophet Elijah — 2 Kings 2:9“Let a double portion of thy spirit be upon me.”